-Training and Support offer to schools and colleges
+Training and Support offer to schools, colleges and education establishments on Wirral:

-Amanda Waterfall has recently been appointed by Wirral Safeguarding Children’s Board (WSCB) to offer a safeguarding training and support service.
-Amanda was previously an Extended Services Co-ordinator for the Local Authority for 3 years and has spent the past 7 years as part of Early Childhood Services as a Senior Practitioner and has been a Senior Designated Safeguarding lead for Children’s Centres, and has carried out the Section 11 Safeguarding audit across centres on Wirral.
+Amanda Waterfall has been appointed by Wirral Safeguarding Children’s Board (WSCB) to offer a safeguarding training and support service.
 For the last 2 years Amanda has been supporting the multi-agency training pool and has facilitated training courses such as Supporting Families, Enhancing Futures (SFEF), TAF / CAF training and information sharing and Lead Professional courses.

-Click the flyer below to view the WSCB Training and Support Service to schools and colleges:
+Below is the current WSCB Training and Support Service to schools and colleges:

 Training venues will be local and all training programmes have been validated by the Safeguarding Board.
 Any bespoke requests will be considered and for further enquiries please contact: Amanda Waterfall

 FEEDBACK FROM COURSES AND SESSIONS:

 ‘Well presented and good information – especially to people who have little knowledge in this area’

 The knowledge of the trainer along with the ability to make you feel like nothing you asked was a silly question was great, really enjoy it!’

 Safeguarding and promoting the welfare of children is everyone’s responsibility.
 Everyone who comes into contact with children and their families and carers has a role to play in safeguarding children.
 In order to fulfil this responsibility effectively, all professionals should make sure their approach is child-centred.
 This means that they should consider, at all times, what is in the best interests of the child.